khonsulabs/bonsaidb-www/content/about.md

 ### Atomic Key-Value Storage

-Sometimes ACID-compliance is overkill, such as in situations where a value is being updated hundreds or thousands of times per second.
+Sometimes ACID compliance is overkill, such as in situations where a value is being updated hundreds or thousands of times per second.
 BonsaiDb offers a namespaced, atomic [key-value store][key-value].
 It currently offers basic atomic operations as well as some atomic arithmetic operations.